grevelle/oled-rpi-i2c-bus-async/README.md

 ## What is this?

-This is a fork of the package [`oled-rpi-i2c-bus-async`](https://github.com/grevelle/oled-rpi-i2c-bus-async), which itself is a fork of [`oled-js-pi`](https://github.com/kd7yva/oled-js-pi).
+This is a fork of the package [`oled-rpi-i2c-bus`](https://github.com/hadifikri/oled-rpi-i2c-bus), which itself is a fork of [`oled-js-pi`](https://github.com/kd7yva/oled-js-pi).
 This version works through the `i2c-bus` package and does not use the `i2c` package.

-A NodeJS driver for I2C/SPI compatible monochrome OLED screens; to be used on the Raspberry Pi!
+A NodeJS driver for I2C/SPI compatible monochrome OLED screens; to be used on the Raspberry Pi.
 Works with 128 x 32, 128 x 64, and 96 x 16 sized screens, of the SSD1306/SH1106 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).

 This version includes two significant updates:
 1. Switched to using the asynchronous methods of the `i2c-bus` package for improved performance and non-blocking operations.